ks3dev/histcajaz/readme.md

 An empty "well structured" mvc4 app with some libraries blended in.
+Maguma is just a name for the solution.

 Libraries/frameworks being added: